Vshah-1/ItemInventory/README.md

 I would also like to expand on the details of the items, and create custom queries that could better search for items of a similar type, nature, effect, and so on.

-Screenshots showing your postman requests and the output from the API:
+The following are the screenshots showing my postman requests and the output from the API:

-Get All Items
+Get All Items--

 This is the code in my ItemController class, it utilises the getAll method in my ItemService class, and stores the reults in an array list, and can be used to get all the items currently held within the database.
-The path variable for this code is set too /items/getAllItems
+The path variable for this code is set too /items/getAllItems.

 ![image](https://user-images.githubusercontent.com/94983341/152696772-89d1b3a7-1cb3-4aa6-bfc2-997eb14eef55.png)

-The getAll method leverages the use of the findAll method, and finds all the items located within the repository
+The getAll method leverages the use of the findAll method, and finds all the items located within the repository.

 ![image](https://user-images.githubusercontent.com/94983341/152697144-16a45852-36e6-4487-9586-cf9cc2b8dd20.png)

-As you can see, the /items/getAllItems pathway can be used within postman to return all enteries within the repository
+As you can see, the /items/getAllItems pathway can be used within postman to return all enteries within the repository.

 ![image](https://user-images.githubusercontent.com/94983341/152697273-58389cbf-3cf9-4396-abe7-896cfc4b1871.png)

 Get By ID--

-This is the code in my ItemController class for the Get By Id functionality, which allows for the ability to get items by their id value, which is unique to each item
+This is the code in my ItemController class for the Get By Id functionality, which allows for the ability to get items by their id value, which is unique to each item.

 ![image](https://user-images.githubusercontent.com/94983341/152698271-2aee9de0-0596-4f12-a81f-4c1a6d7edfe7.png)

-This code relies on the getByID method in my service class, which uses the the .findById method to search for items in the repository, and return items specific to the id given
+This code relies on the getByID method in my service class, which uses the the .findById method to search for items in the repository, and return items specific to the id given.

 ![image](https://user-images.githubusercontent.com/94983341/152698333-249f1bf2-9f27-4025-9173-f89fee0a43ab.png)

-The path variable to access items by their id is /Item/getItem/{id} where {id} is a value given, and will return the item with that id value as you can see from the following screenshot
+The path variable to access items by their id is /Item/getItem/{id} where {id} is a value given, and will return the item with that id value as you can see from the following screenshot.

 ![image](https://user-images.githubusercontent.com/94983341/152698403-f637ead4-99a4-4bd9-b69c-ed1c571c97e0.png)

 Add Item--

-This is the code in my item controller class, that allows for the functionality to add/create an item
+This is the code in my item controller class, that allows for the functionality to add/create an item.

 ![image](https://user-images.githubusercontent.com/94983341/152698748-82d9e2b2-386a-46aa-a82c-8d7884da2134.png)